Niraj-Amatya/Unscramble-The-Scramble/documentation/software-develeopment-plan.md

 1. User will have to input their name from the terminal through ARGV command line.
 2. The program only takes string, so the user will be prompted to input only strings.
 3. Another user will be prompted to guess the word.
-4. The user can only guess for pre defined number of time.
+4. The user can only guess for pre defined number of times.
-5. After every right guess, the first user will be asked to enter the word again.
+5. If a wrong guess is made; the user is asked to enter the word again.
+Right answer is displayed if user can not make the right guess.
-6. So another user will be asked to guess the word again.
+6. After every right guess, the first user will be asked to enter the word again.
+7. The application will switch the player after the the first part of the game is over.
+8. The whole process will start again.
+9. Score is printed and winner is announced.

 ### **How errors will be handled by the application and displayed to the user**